1953 Tour de France: Classification leadership and minor prizes

 The time that each cyclist required to finish each stage was recorded, and these times were added together for the general classification.
 If a cyclist had received a time bonus, it was subtracted from this total; all time penalties were added to this total.
 The cyclist with the least accumulated time was the race leader, identified by the yellow jersey.
 Of the 119 cyclists that started the 1953 Tour de France, 76 finished the race.
 The results showed that the pre-war greats were no longer dominant: all cyclists in the top ten had turned professional after the Second World War.
 The prize for best regional cyclist was won by second-placed Malléjac.

 Fifty years after the first Tour de France, the 1953 Tour featured the introduction of the green jersey, for the leader in the points classification (usually seen as the "best sprinter's" jersey), at that time called the Grand Prix Cinquentennaire.
 The classification was based on the points system as it had been used from the 1905 Tour de France to the 1912 Tour de France.
 The points classification was not only added to celebrate the 50 years since the first race, but also to have the sprinters race hard for the entire race.
 The calculation method came from the Tours de France from 1905 to 1912.
-Points were given according to the ranking of the stage: the winner received one points, the next cyclist two points, and so on.
+Points were given according to the ranking of the stage: the winner received one point, the next cyclist two points, and so on.
 These points were added, and the cyclist with the fewest points was the leader of the points classification.
 In 1953, this was won by Fritz Schär.